ep1cman/unifi-protect-backup/README.md

 [![Build Status](https://github.com/ep1cman/unifi-protect-backup/actions/workflows/dev.yml/badge.svg)](https://github.com/ep1cman/unifi-protect-backup/actions/workflows/dev.yml)
 [![codecov](https://codecov.io/gh/ep1cman/unifi-protect-backup/branch/main/graphs/badge.svg)](https://codecov.io/github/ep1cman/unifi-protect-backup)

-A Python based tool for backing up Unifi Protect event clips as they occur.
+A Python based tool for backing up UniFi Protect event clips as they occur.

+The idea for this project came after realising that if something were to happen, e.g. a fire, or a burglary that meant I could no longer access my UDM, all the footage recorded by all my nice expensive UniFi cameras would have been rather pointless.
+With this tool, all motion and smart detection clips are immediately backed up to off-site storage thanks to [`rclone`](https://rclone.org/), and kept for the configured retention period.

 * GitHub: <https://github.com/ep1cman/unifi-protect-backup>
 * PyPI: <https://pypi.org/project/unifi-protect-backup/>